codex-academy/oh-oh/pages/light-css.md

 ```

-Be sure to reference the css file called [light.css](/pages/ligth.css) in your html.
+Be sure to reference the CSS file called [light.css](/pages/ligth.css) in your HTML.
 Create a div element called `light` inside the body tag.

 To create an instance of the Light use code like this: